Germany in the Eurovision Song Contest 1986

 Germany was represented at the Eurovision Song Contest 1986 with the song "Über die Brücke geh'n", written by Hans Blum, and performed by Ingrid Peters.
 The German participating broadcaster on behalf of ARD, Bayerischer Rundfunk (BR), selected their entry through a national final.

 Before Eurovision

 Ein Lied für Bergen

 Bayerischer Rundfunk (BR) held the German national final, Ein Lied für Bergen, on 27 March at the Deutsches Theater in Munich, hosted by Sabrina Lallinger and Wenche Myhre.
 Myhre represented Germany in the 1968 Contest.

-Twelve songs made it to the national final, which was broadcast by BR to ARD broadcasters across West Germany.
-The winner was decided by a sampling of 500 random West Germans who were meant to symbolize a fair representation of the country's population.
+Twelve songs made it to the national final, which was broadcast by BR to ARD broadcasters across Germany.
+The winner was decided by a sampling of 500 random Germans who were meant to symbolize a fair representation of the country's population.
 Each person gave every song a vote, from 1 (for worst) to 12 (for best).
 Therefore, the theoretical "worst score" a song could receive would be 500, and the "best score" would be 6000.

 The winning entry was "Über die Brücke geh'n", performed by Ingrid Peters and composed by Hans Blum.